mollieh/mollieh.github.io/mollieaholmberg/publications.md

 ### Peer-reviewed articles
 Please e-mail me for copies of any articles - I'm happy to send them along.

+* **M. Holmberg** (in press) "Beyond Anthropomorphism: Thinking with and Attending to Other Species in Multispecies Research."
+*ACME: An International Journal for Critical Geographies*.

 * R.C.
 Collard, J. Dempsey, and **M. Holmberg** (2020) "Extirpation despite regulation?
 Environmental assessment and caribou" *Conservation Science & Practice* doi: [https://doi.org/10.1111/csp2.166](https://doi.org/10.1111/csp2.166)